walterhiggins/WMPJS/book-outline.md

 5. Launch the Terminal Application and type `~/craftbukkit/craftbukkit.sh` (assuming you created a folder called `craftbukkit` in your home folder).

-6. Once the Craftbukkit server console has launched, you can stop it by issuing the Craftbukkit `stop` command (type `stop` then hit ENTER).
+6. Once the CraftBukkit server console has launched, you can stop it by issuing the CraftBukkit `stop` command (type `stop` then hit ENTER).